HankB/Linux_ZFS_Root/Debian/README.md

 install_Debian_to_ZFS_root.sh env.sh
 ```

-It would probably be betrter to describe these files as configuration files.
+It would probably be better to describe these files as configuration files.
 Early on, the script did get these variables from the environment but that was early in development.

 Please see the test settings files to see what environment variables are used for the various cases.